Why The World Needs Flarion. Read More

 Eliminate Redundant Data Processing

 3× faster job execution.
-No additional hardware required — zero code changes.
+No additional hardware required — zero code and infrastructure changes.

 Accelerate Spark With Intelligent Caching